Jakhongir0103/datastory/index.md

 ### How to Attract Views with Your Video Titles:
 1. Does the sentiment of the title have an impact on the views of the video?
-2. General guidelines for a good video title

 ### Making the Most of Product Release Dates:
 1. Do product release events even matter to YouTubers?